 An hour appointment will be booked.

-You and your guests must arrive 15 minutes before the start of the ceremony.
+You and your guests must arrive no later than 15 minutes before the start of the ceremony.

 |Ceremony at an approved venue||